Stan Stasiak: World Wide Wrestling Federation (1971–1972)

-In August 1971, Stasiak debuted in the northeastern United States-based World Wide Wrestling Federation (WWWF).
+In August 1971, Stasiak debuted in the northeastern United States–based World Wide Wrestling Federation (WWWF).
 In his debut match, he challenged WWWF Heavyweight Champion Pedro Morales in Madison Square Garden in New York City, New York.
 Over the following months, he faced opponents such as Gorilla Monsoon, Arnold Skaaland, Víctor Rivera, and Chief Jay Strongbow throughout the northeastern United States.
 In September 1971, he unsuccessfully challenged Bobo Brazil for the WWWF United States Heavyweight Championship.
-He went on to unsuccessfully challenge Morales on a number of further occasions.
+He went on to unsuccessfully challenge Morales for the WWWF Heavyweight Championship on a number of further occasions.
 In February 1972, he formed a short-lived alliance with Jimmy Valiant.
 Valiant left the WWWF later that month.

 Texas (1972)

-In March 1972, Stasiak began appearing with the Texas, United States-based Big Time Wrestling and Houston Wrestling promotions, facing opponents such as Bull Curry, Johnny Valentine, and Toru Tanaka.
+In March 1972, Stasiak began appearing with the Texas-based Big Time Wrestling and Houston Wrestling promotions, facing opponents such as Bull Curry, Johnny Valentine, and Toru Tanaka.
 In June 1972, Stasiak defeated Red Bastien to win the NWA Texas Heavyweight Championship at the Big Time Wrestling Parade of Champions event in the Texas Stadium.
 His reign lasted until October 1972 when he lost to José Lothario in a cage match in the San Antonio Municipal Auditorium.
 He also briefly held the NWA Brass Knuckles Championship.
 Stasiak left Texas in December 1972, with his final appearance being a loss to Fritz Von Erich in a Texas death cage match in the Dallas Sportatorium on Boxing Day.